-54. Interior.
+55. Interior

-Interior of bus shall be free of all unnecessary projections likely to cause injury.
+Interior of public school bus shall be free of all unnecessary projections likely to cause injury.
 This standard requires inner lining on ceilings and walls.
 Ceiling panels shall be constructed so as to contain lapped joints with all exposed edges hemmed to minimize sharpness.
 If lateral panels are used, forward panels shall be lapped by rear panels.

-55. License Plates.
+56. License Plates

-A. All vehicles shall be constructed so that mounting and securing of license plates will be compliant with FMVSS and the Code of Virginia,Section 46.2-716.
+A. All public school buses shall be constructed so that mounting and securing of license plates will be compliant with FMVSS and the Code of Virginia § 46.2-716.

-56. Lights and Signals.
+57. Lights and Signals

-No lights or signals other than specified here shall be installed on school buses, except those required by federal regulations.
-All lights and reflectors shall be approved by the Superintendent of the Virginia State Police .
+No lights or signals other than specified here shall be installed on public school buses, except those required by federal regulations.
+All lights and reflectors shall be approved by the Superintendent of the VSP.

-Clearance lights.
-Body shall be equipped with two red clearance lamps at rear, two amber clearance lamps at front, and intermediate side marker lamps on buses 30 feet or more in length controlled by headlight switch.
+Clearance Lights: Body shall be equipped with two red clearance lamps at rear, two amber clearance lamps at front, and intermediate side marker lamps on buses 30 feet or more in length controlled by headlight switch.
 They may be of armour type.

-Identification lamps.
-Three amber lamps shall be mounted on front and three red lamps on rear of body controlled by the headlight switch.
+Identification Lamps: Three amber lamps shall be mounted on front and three red lamps on rear of body controlled by the headlight switch.

-Stop and tail lamps.
-Bus shall be equipped with two matched stop and tail lamps of heavy duty type, which shall be in combination, emitting red light plainly visible from a distance of at least 500 feet to rear, and mounted on rear end with their centers not less than 12 nor more than 24 inches from plane side of body, and not less than six or more than 18 inches below D-glass in rear of body.
+Stop and Tail Lamps: Public school buses shall be equipped with two matched stop and tail lamps of heavy duty type, which shall be in combination, emitting red light plainly visible from a distance of at least 500 feet to rear, and mounted on rear end with their centers not less than 12 nor more than 24 inches from plane side of body, and not less than six or more than 18 inches below D-glass in rear of body.
 They shall be approximately seven inches in diameter or, if a shape other than round, a minimum 38 square inches of illuminated area and shall meet SAE specifications.
 These lights shall be on the same horizontal line with the turn signal units and shall not flash.

-Back-up lamps.
-The bus body shall be equipped with 2 white rear back-up lamps that are at least four inches in diameter or, if a shape other than round, a minimum of 12 square inches of illuminated area and shall meet FMVSS 108 (Lamps, Reflective Devices, and Associated Equipment).
+Back-up Lamps: The public school bus body shall be equipped with two white rear back-up lamps that are at least four inches in diameter or, if a shape other than round, a minimum of twelve square inches of illuminated area and shall meet FMVSS 108 (Lamps, Reflective Devices, and Associated Equipment).
 If back-up lamps are placed on the same horizontal line as the brake lamps and turn signal lamps, they shall be to the inside.

-Interior lamps.
-Interior lamps shall be provided which adequately illuminate aisles and step well.
+Interior Lamps: Interior lamps shall be provided which adequately illuminate aisles and step well.

-Turn signal units.
-Bus shall be equipped with Class A, flashing turn signal units of heavy-duty type.
+Turn Signal Units: Public school buses shall be equipped with Class A, flashing turn signal units of heavy-duty type.
 These signals shall be independent units equipped with amber lenses on all faces.
-The turn signals/directional signal units shall activate only when ignition is in “on ” position.
-A pilot light or lights shall indicate when these lights are activated.
+The turn signals/directional signal units shall activate only when ignition is in “ ON” position.
+A pilot light (s) shall indicate when these lights are activated.
 The front lights shall be mounted near the front corners of chassis on each side.
 The rear lights shall be seven inches in diameter, or if a shape other than round, the lights must be 38 square inches in area and mounted not less than six nor more than 18 inches from plane of the side of the body and not less than six nor more than 18 inches below D-glass in rear of body.
-They shall be on the same horizontal line with the stop and tail lights required in 3 above.
+They shall be on the same horizontal line with the stop and tail lights required item 3 above.